economic strength and development

 An economy where the stock market is on the rise is considered to be an up-and-coming economy.
 In fact, the stock market is often considered the primary indicator of a country's economic strength and development.

-Two Ways to make your money grow in the stock market:
+Two ways to make your money grow in the stock market are:

 Capital appreciation is an increase in the market price of your stock.
 It is the difference between the amount you paid when buying shares and the current market price of the stock.
 However, if the company does not perform as expected, the stock price may go down below your purchase price.